WilliwadelmaWisky/WilliwadelmaWisky/linuxjourney.md

 </p>

 <p align="justify">
     Okay, now that Manjaro is installed successfully is it actually something I want to use?
 Manjaro is Arch based so it has access to very up-to-date software and there are a ton of them.
 Also what I personally like very much is that Manjaro has a graphical software manager.
 There are naturally drawbacks as well to the latest available software.
 All the software will simply not work out of the box.
-Luckily for me pretty much all the software I absolutely needed worked without much of a hassle.
+Luckily for me pretty much all the software, I absolutely needed, worked without much of a hassle.
 </p>

 <p align="justify">